Equality

 True

-Unsurprisingly, small integers are used more often in practice than large ones.
-Python knows this, and so it can optimize certain kinds of computations by automatically loading the integers -5 to 256 into locations in memory.
+Small integers are used more often in practice than large ones.
+(Here’s one of a few reasons: the size of initially-created lists is 0.)
+Python is designed to optimize certain kinds of computations by automatically loading the integers -5 to 256 into locations in memory.
 Assigning a = 255 points a to this pre-loaded location, and similarly for b, so a and b are referentially equal.
 This process is called interning.
 Python does something similar for strings; the details of which string literals get interned vary, depending on which version of Python you’re using and how you run your code.

-This means you shouldn’t write code whose correctness depends on certain things being identical!
+You shouldn’t write code whose correctness depends on certain things being identical!
 Interning is a useful optimization, but not something you should assume.

 There’s another thing that gets interned: None.
 Any two Nones should always be identical.
 This is something you can assume, that has real effects, as we’ll see in a minute!